RIT Licenses to Start-Up Companies

-RIT’s Intellectual Property Management Office (IPMO) is responsible for working with RIT’s principal investigators to identify, capture and commercialize (tech transfer) intellectual property on behalf of the Institute as well as research sponsors.
+RIT’s Intellectual Property Management and Technology Commercialization Office (IP&TC) is responsible for working with RIT’s principal investigators to identify, capture and commercialize (tech transfer) intellectual property on behalf of the Institute as well as research sponsors.
 Intellectual Property (IP) is protected by patents or other means of protection including copyrighted software.
 RIT’s IPMO commercializes the Institutes IP by licensing the technology to existing as well as start-up companies.

 Some Examples of RIT licenses written with start-up companies are shown below.

 VNOMICS CORP.
 Provides a software based solutions to help commercial trucking fleets optimize their operations.
 Their True Fuel™ product, for in-cab driver coaching and fuel savings, has been recognized by Heavy Duty Trucking as one of the Top 25 Products of the Year.
 True Fuel optimizes driver and vehicle performance.

 They are located in Pittsford NY and employ 40 people with 38 in the Rochester area.
 Over the next few years, they expect employment to grow to 50 or more.